Blockchain Goes Beyond Cryptoassets

 So, What Are Those Legal Challenges You Are Talking About?

 As collective forms of carrying out an economic activity, but not being incorporated as companies, many DAOs live in a kind of “legal limbo”.
 If they register as companies, they will be subject to a number of rules on corporate governance and membership requirements incompatible with the decentralised and automated nature of their governance.
 If they do not, they risk being classified as partnerships in most jurisdictions, which usually entails several and joint liability of members and lack of limited liability.
+Many DAOs, driven by necessity or deliberate choice, opt to use a wide array of "legal wrappers", i.e., legal person types not tailormade for DAOs but which can provide some interaction with the real world or hold certain rights that are more efficiently held by traditional legal entities.
+The relationship between DAOs and their legal wrappers varies widely, with some being completely separate and others forming a close-knit relationship.

 Top